 The Japanese cultural events in Tokyo give a good understanding of Japanese culture.
 I am sure before heading to Japan, most of you would have searched for things to do in Japan and Sumo would have definitely come up.
 That's right, Sumo is also included in our list for cultural event because it is an event too famous to ignore!
 Go and see what the hype is about!
 There is also Noh drama and the eerie Butoh events that are worth visiting too and more information is provided below.

 Sumo wrestling tournaments are held around six times a year in Japan among the six events three are held in Tokyo and the other three are held in other regions of Japan.
 Tickets are around ¥2000 and are actually pretty close up and is a good deal for what you pay for.

 Noh drama in Tokyo

-Noh drama is a great way to understand the history behind Noh and how the character has changed from the 8th century to the 21st century and how the stages, masks and costumes all relate to the historic period.
-You will also understand the meaning behind the expressions,masks and costumes and be able to take home something new that you have learnt from the play.
+Noh drama is a great way to understand the history behind Noh and how the character has changed from the 8th century to the 21st century and how the stages, masks, and costumes all relate to the historic period.
+You will also understand the meaning behind the expressions, masks, and costumes and be able to take home something new that you have learned from the play.

 Butoh events in Tokyo

-Butoh dance is more of a dark dance that is expressed using violence and humour.
+Butoh dance is more of a dark dance that is expressed using violence and humor.
 Each butoh dancer creates their own piece and audiences watch their performances and try to guess what they were trying to portray.
-If you are in Japan, you may not get the chance again so do yourself a favour and see whether Butoh dance is your style or not!
+If you are in Japan, you may not get the chance again so do yourself a favor and see whether Butoh dance is your style or not!

 For the Japanese cultural events, I would recommend to search on facebook for the events since most of the events do not have a specific website and Facebook will have accurate information and you will be able to find what you are looking for there instantly.